nkzawa/flight-element/README.md

 ### element.prefix

 Setting for the attribute prefix.
+It default to `f`.

 ```js
 element.prefix = null;